wangjo22/Books_Summary/Effective C++/Item 02 - Prefer consts, enums, and inlines to #defines.md

-## Item 2: Prefer const, enum, and inline to #define.
+# Item 2: Prefer `const`, `enum`, and `inline` to `#define`.
 > Prefer the compiler to the preprocessor

 ```c++
 #define ASPECT_RATIO 1.653
 ```
-ASPECT_RATIO may not get entered into the symbol table.
-Then, the error message may refer to 1.653, not ASPECT_RATIO.
+`ASPECT_RATIO` may not get entered into the symbol table.
+Then, the error message may refer to 1.653, not `ASPECT_RATIO`.

 ```C++
 const double AspectRAtio = 1.653;
 ```
-AspectRatio is definitely seen by compilers and is certainly entered into their symbol tables.
+`AspectRatio` is definitely seen by compilers and is certainly entered into their symbol tables.
-In the case of a floating point constant, use of the constant may yield smaller code than using a #define because the constant AspectRatio should never result in more than on copy.
+In the case of a floating point constant, use of the constant may yield smaller code than using a #define because the constant `AspectRatio` should never result in more than on copy.

 When replacing #defines with constants, two special cases are woth mentioning.
-1. Define constant pointers
+* 1. Define constant pointers
 ```C++
 const char * const authorName = "Scott Meyers";
 ```
-string objects are generally preferable to their char* based progenitors, so authorName is often better defined this way:
+** string objects are generally preferable to their char* based progenitors, so authorName is often better defined this way:
 ```C++
 const std::string authorName("Scott Meyers");
 ```

-2. class-specific constants.
+* 2. class-specific constants.
-To limit, the scope of a constant to a class, you must make it a member.
+** To limit, the scope of a constant to a class, you must make it a member.
-To ensure there's at most one copy of the constant, you must make it a static member
+** To ensure there's at most one copy of the constant, you must make it a static member
 ```C++
 class GamePlayer
 {